Rurala Road: Government

 Its Union Council number is 65.
-The chairman of the Union Council is Abdul Ghafoor Jappa and the Vice Chairman is Abdul Rehman, who is also the advocate of the High Court and founder of a cable TV service.
+The chairman of the Union Council is Abdul Ghafoor Jappa and the Vice Chairman is Abdul Rehman.

 Infrastructure

-It has a railway station, a bank (HBL), a post office, a bus stand, a taxi stand and markets, as well as the offices of the Union Council, a government hospital and a veterinary hospital.
+It has a railway station, a bank (HBL), post office, bus stand, taxi stand and markets, as well as the offices of the Union Council, a government hospital and a veterinary hospital.
 Four private hospitals are there.

 A large two-story mosque is nearby, Tahsil Jaranwala.
 It doubles as a trading post for nearby villages.
-Rurala Road was one of the busiest villages with the biggest bazaar in the area around Faisalabad in the late 1970s to '80s but due to migration into cities including Faisalabad and Lahore, its importance has diminished..
+Rurala Road was one of the busiest villages with the biggest bazaar in the area around Faisalabad in the late 1970s to '80s but due to migration into cities including Faisalabad and Lahore, its importance has diminished.

 Four food storage godowns operate in Rurala Road, run by the Government of Punjab.

 Education

 The schools in this town include: